rajat2004/MapReduce-GPU/README.md

 3. **Reduce**: All the values for the specific key are processed to generate the final output.

-Implementing these in CUDA directly wihtout following MAp-Reduce framework, and with optimisations would give better results.
+Implementing these in CUDA directly without following Map-Reduce framework, and with optimisations would give better results.
 This was just a try to see whether it's possible to implement in such a manner and what kind of results can be obtained.

+This project was tested on a system with the following configuration -

+OS: Ubuntu 18.04
+CUDA: 10.0
+GPU: Nvidia GTX 1060 MaxQ
+CPU: i7-8750H (6 cores, 12 threads)

 References: